TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/FrontendLogin/LogoutConfirmedEvent.rst

 information should be deleted at once.
 There is only a logout event if the user actively clicks the logout button, so if the user would just close the browser window there would be no :php:`LogoutConfirmedEvent`.
-For this case we need a second line of defense like a scheduler task (out of scope of this project).
+For this case we need a second line of defense like a scheduler task (out of scope of this example).

 The currently logged in user derived from the :php:`TYPO3\CMS\Core\Context\Context` is now an anonymous user that is not logged in.
 The information on which user